Telesia/pop_goes_the_weasel/README.md

 Clone using GitHub Desktop

-Open GitHub website and navigate to Quartet-Militaire repository on Sarah Telesia's GitHub at https://github.com/Telesia/Lockdown-Cocktail-V2
+Open GitHub website and navigate to Quartet-Militaire repository on Sarah Telesia's GitHub at: https://github.com/Telesia/pop_goes_the_weasel
 Above the list of files, click on Code button
 Scroll down to read 'Open with GitHub Desktop' and then click This will open GitHub Desktop (If this is your first time using GitHub Desktop follow the software download procedure)